 It depends on the health care condition and your commitment to incorporating Lifestyle Medicine into your daily routine.

-For example, a patient with Type II Diabetes who changes their way of eating may notice their blood sugars begin to lower within days.
+For example, a patient with Type II Diabetes who changes their way of eating may notice their blood sugars begin to lower within days to weeks.
 A patient with hypertension may also notice that their blood pressure begins to lower within days of changing what they eat.

 What do I need to do to become a patient?

-Please read through the website thoroughly, and ask yourself if you are willing to commit to making (possibly big) changes to your lifestyle.
+Please read through the website thoroughly, and ask yourself if you are willing to find out more about making (possibly big) changes to your lifestyle.
 If the answer is yes, and you either want to preserve your good health, or you would like to address some health challenges, then please contact us.
 Then, reread "Information for Patients," and ensure you bring your OHIP card and a list of any medications you are on, to your first visit.
 We look forward to working with you!